francisrstokes/hexnut/readme.md

 HexNut is a middleware based, express/koa like framework for web sockets.

+<a href="docs/index.md">For an introduction, and API documentation, please check out the docs.</a>

 ## Middleware

+* <a href="https://github.com/francisrstokes/hexnut-handle">hexnut-handle</a>: Basic middleware abstraction for handling connections and messages
 * <a href="https://github.com/francisrstokes/hexnut-bodyparser">hexnut-bodyparser</a>: Automatically parse JSON messages
 * <a href="https://github.com/francisrstokes/hexnut-sequence">hexnut-sequence</a>: Create sequenced conversations between client and server
 * <a href="https://github.com/francisrstokes/hexnut-restore-connection">hexnut-restore-connection</a>: Allow the client to restore a connection state if connectivity is lost
-* <a href="https://github.com/francisrstokes/hexnut-router">hexnut-router</a>: Respond differently when sockets connect and communicate on different URLs
+* <a href="https://github.com/francisrstokes/hexnut-router">hexnut-router</a>: Respond differently when sockets connect and communicate on different URLs.
+Great for versioning!

+## Client side

+You can use hexnut as a client in the frontend with `hexnut-client`.
+It is also middleware based and can use many of the server middlewares directly, such as `hexnut-bodyparser` and `hexnut-sequence`.

 ## Examples